rugbyprof/4883-Software-Tools/Assignments/A03/README.md

 - Do not put all your scraped json files on github (unless you want to).
 - Name your json files with the same convention I used: `gameid.json` (e.g. `2014110901.json`) that way I can run your code on my local files.
 - If your code uses data structures that you created and saved to a file, those should be either uploaded or provided to me with instructions on how to create them.
 - In addition to the two scraping files, there should be one more called `calculate_stats.py` that I can run which will provide the answers to the above stat questions.
-It should create an output file that clearly portrays which question is being answered, along with your calculated answer:
+It should create an output file that clearly portrays which question is being answered, along with your calculated answer (see below).
+- Your code should be organized with functions, preferrably one function per stat to find.
+Each function should be commented (see below).

 #### Example Output
 ```